fmuwanguzi/fitness-api/README.md

 This is an API built out using mongoose.

-A third party api will be used for the nutrition portion
+A third party api will be used for the nutrition portion.